Aleksandar15/password-manager-server/README.md

 I created this project with one of the main goal being that to challenge my web security skills.
 In the process I learned that while you can't control which links the frontend user clicks or which apps they may install (_that could be malicious_), we as developers should focus to minimize those risks by maximizing security steps required to access sensitive data.
 All that **must** be achieved by finding a sweet spot between trying to not annoy our users and securing their data.

-#### Special challenges I set upon myself:
+#### Special features I implemented:

-My main goal was to use as minimum libraries as possible and to keep following the DRY principle by building reusable code myself.
-While also with React I avoided any unnecessary re-renders & used the necessary renders to my advantage for features like `multi-device` for example: user A logged on 'device A' modifies its "password vault", then the same user A but logged on 'device B' - when they try any CRUD operations on their (unmodified) "password vault" - they will get the latest changes **without any refresh**.
+With React I avoided any unnecessary re-renders & used strategic re-renders to my advantage for features like `multi-device` for example: _user A_ logged on '_device A_' modifies its "password vault", then the same _user A_ but logged on '_device B_' - when they try any CRUD operations on their (unrefreshed) "password vault" page - they will get the latest changes (made on _device A_) **without any refresh** on their _device B_.
+While also my goal was to use as minimum libraries as possible and to keep following the DRY principle by building reusable code myself.

+On the backend I implemented "_refresh tokens_" which are long-lived besides "_access tokens_" which are short-lived.
+However I gave the clients an option to stay signed-in until they manually log out in cases where they fully trust their device & network.
+The user requires a valid _refresh token_ in order to request a new _access token_ - on success they get both new _accessToken_ & _refreshToken_ - while on invalid _refresh token_ the user is booted to the home page.
+Anti-hacks features: in case where the user's _refreshToken_ is not inside the database -> it means the _refreshToken_ was used by someone else (I suspect it's a hacker) and I alert the user about the potential threat.
+The challenge: "_multi-device_" feature allows the _user A_ logged on _device A_ to "_log out all devices_"(meaning: empties out the array of _refreshToken_'s in the database) which will technically log-out the same _user A_ but logged on _device B_ & my "safety alert-message" about _anti-hacks_ will get triggered, therefore, the message itself has to have empathy about such a case where for example: some of their family members clicked the "_logout all devices_" button.
+It was kind of like a Catch-22 where I couldn't have a separate message and the solution was a _guided empathetic message_ to make sure I'm not misleading my users.

 #### Visit my live website here: https://alek-password-manager.netlify.app